Why Am I Afraid of Flying When I Know It's Safe?

 Why This Gets Worse With Age

-Many Logic Seekers report that they used to fly without issues — and then the fear appeared out of nowhere.
+Many people report that they used to fly without issues — and then the fear appeared out of nowhere.
 If that's you, you're not alone, and you're not imagining it.

 As we age, the brain accumulates more experience with risk, loss, and mortality.
 The prefrontal cortex becomes more aware of what could go wrong.
 Meanwhile, the amygdala is still running its ancient threat-detection software, now with more data points to trigger false alarms.